AUTOMOBILE ACCIDENTS

 • Backing up without looking.

-New York State abides by the “no-fault insurance” (sometimes referred to as “personal injury protection insurance” or “PIP” for short) laws and regulations.
+New York State follows the “no-fault insurance” (sometimes referred to as “personal injury protection insurance” or “PIP”) laws and regulations.
 What that means is regardless of who was at fault for the accident, you may be entitled to benefits.
-In order to negotiate a possible settlement with the insurance carrier, they will require you to meet a “serious threshold of injury” that includes:
+In order to negotiate a possible settlement with the insurance carrier(s), it is required to meet a standard of “threshold of injury” which include the following:

 • Death;